 4. You're Sick, Or You Were Not Long Ago

 Things like the flu or a stomach virus may not hurt you in the long run, but they could have an impact on your next menstrual cycle.
-Your body simply doesn't function the same way when you're feeling sick.
-If you're experiencing noticeable changes in your digestion and respiratory health, chances are your reproductive system has taken a hit, too.
-It's nothing to worry about, really, and you should be back to normal when you start feeling 100 percent again.
+Your body simply doesn't function the same way when you're feeling sick, Dr. Gersh says.
+If you're experiencing noticeable changes in your digestion or respiratory health, it's possible that your reproductive system has taken a hit, too.
+You should be back to normal when you start feeling 100% again.
 (Like stress, this only applies to you if you're not taking hormonal birth control.)

 5. You've Recently Experienced Significant Changes In Your Life

-Druet tells Bustle that changes in sleep patterns or work hours can affect your menstrual cycle, just like international travel can.
-Moving to a new location may have an impact as well, especially if you've relocated from the West to the East Coast.
+Druet tells Bustle that changes in sleep patterns, work hours, or even moving can affect your menstrual cycle, just like international travel can.
 This "will have a greater impact on your cycle as it is harder for your body to adjust to losing time," Druet says.

-No matter how minor you think the changes in your life may be, remember that your menstrual cycle doesn't exist exclusively on its own.
+No matter how minor you think the changes in your life may be, remember that your menstrual cycle doesn't exist in a vacuum.
 It's affected by the rest of your body and the myriad of your lifestyle choices, since they all have an effect on the balance your hormones.

 6. You've Been Exercising Excessively

+If you've recently beefed up your exercise regimen, your body may react to the sudden changes, potentially resulting in late periods or no periods at all, Dr. Gersh tells Bustle.
 Before you cancel your gym membership, know that the definition of excessive exercise doesn't simply mean you've run a few extra miles on the treadmill and exhausted yourself.
-This term generally applies to serious athletes and people who are training for marathons.
-If you've recently beefed up your exercise regimen, your body may react to the sudden changes, potentially resulting in late periods or no periods at all.
 This happens because the stress you put yourself through with such rigorous exercise causes your body to do anything it can to prevent pregnancy.
 Ovulation gets thrown off, you have less estrogen in your system, your uterine lining doesn't thicken, and subsequently, your period may be a bit tardy.

 7. You Just Changed Or Stopped Using Birth Control